 Posting & Chalking

-Marketing guidelines for student organizations may be found in the Student Handbook, particularly in the section titled "Posting Printed Material & Chalking" (pages 45-47).
+Guidelines for student organizations posting printed material and chalking may be found in the Student Handbook, particularly in the section titled "Posting Printed Material & Chalking" (pages 45-47).

 >>> Residence Hall Posting Policy